The Significance of Discipline Mistakes

-One of the most important and often overlooked elements of parenting is discipline.
-Discipline is defined as the training or guiding of a child in proper behavior.
+One of the most important and often overlooked elements of parenting is how to avoid discipline mistakes.
+We define discipline as the training or guiding of a child in proper behavior.
 While some children need no discipline, others need more it.

 A well-disciplined child will learn that their actions are rewarded or punished.
 This is an important element in teaching children to be productive members of society and to understand right from wrong.